Indianapolis First-Time Home Buyer Guide

 Timeline: 2-8 weeks

 This is the most variable part of the process.
 Some buyers find their home in a week.
 Others take months.
-Indianapolis is generally a competitive market, so preparation matters.
+Preparation matters in any market: pre-approval, comp research, and clean contingencies position you well.

 House Hunting Checklist